 University of British Columbia

-I’m a music theorist working at the Max Planck Institute for Empirical Aesthetics in Frankfurt, Germany.
+I’m a music theorist working at the University of Freiburg in Germany.

 I study the history of musical thought, focusing on the overlooked histories of musical concepts like the cadence, the triad, and form.
-My work in textual criticism relies heavily on Digital Humanities approaches to analyze and represent manuscripts, and I am the Digital Director of Thinking Music: Global Sources for the History of Music Theory (under contract with the University of Chicago’s Online Publication Service).
+My experience with textual criticism relies heavily on Digital Humanities approaches to analyze and represent medieval manuscripts, and I am further developing this work in Freiburg, focusing on AI-driven text recognition and data modeling.
+I am also the Digital Director of Thinking Music: Global Sources for the History of Music Theory (under contract with the University of Chicago’s Chicago Online Research and Publication Service).

 Music analysis is another important area of my research.
 I draw upon a range of analytic methodologies to study popular music from South Africa and the U.S., and I have also published form-functional and structural analyses of European art music from the eighteenth and nineteenth centuries.